-- Step 1 To enter the unattended operating system installation function area, click OS Install in the left navigation pane.
-The OS Install page appears. - Step 2Click the RHEL radio button and choose an operating system from the Operating System drop-down list.The Default Settings area and the Quick Install and Custom Install buttons appear. - Step 3 Click Custom Install.
+Step 1 Enter the unattended operating system installation function area by clicking OS Install in the left navigation pane.

+The OS Install page appears.

+Step 2 Click the RHEL radio button and choose an operating system from the Operating System drop-down list.

-From USB
+The Default Settings area and the Quick Install and Custom Install buttons appear.

+Step 3 Click Custom Install.

-A progress bar displays indicating the tasks being performed and the percentage of completion.
+A progress bar is displayed that indicates the tasks being performed and the percentage of completion.
 A new OS Install page appears with the following list of collapsible windows:

-- Basic Configuration: To set the personalization settings, go to Basic Configuration, page 6-10. - Installation Partitions: To set the installation partition settings, go to Installation Partitions, page 6-5. - Package Selection: To set the package selection settings, go to Package Selection, page 6-10. - Network Settings: To set the network settings, go to Network Settings, page 6-10. - Installation Drivers: To set the driver settings, go to Installation Drivers, page 6-7. - Step 4 Click Install.
+- Basic Configuration-To set the personalization settings, go to Basic Configuration, page 6-10. - Installation Partitions- To set the installation partition settings, go to Installation Partitions, page 6-5. - Package Selection-To set the package selection settings, go to Package Selection, page 6-10. - Network Settings-To set the network settings, go to Network Settings, page 6-11. - Installation Drivers-To set the driver settings, go to Installation Drivers, page 6-7.

+Step 4 Click Install.

-A progress bar displays indicating the tasks being performed and the percentage of completion.
-A OS Install dialog box appears.
+A progress bar is displayed that indicates the tasks being performed and the percentage of completion.
+An OS Install dialog box appears.

-Step 5 Click Ok.

-Step 6 Remove the UCS-SCU CD and insert the required operating system CD.
+- Step 5 Click Ok. - Step 6 Remove the UCS-SCU CD and insert the required operating system CD.